sebastiannicolajsen/dblp-fetcher/README.md

 (Comments are finished by pressing `enter`)

-(`Jump` moves you to the next proceedings or workshop in the list.
-Note that these titles are included)
+(`Jump` moves you to the next proceedings or workshop or Conference in the list.
+Note that these titles are included when fetching papers.
+Works nicely for keeping track of progress)

 Furthermore, the script can be run with different flags (remember to always add `--` after venue specification to enable flags):